christineadriane/cevora-copilotstudio-training/labs/lab-01/README.md

 # LAB 1 — Create an agent in Copilot Studio with public weblinks as knowledge
-*Build a Copilot Studio agent, give it clear operating instructions, and connect two public websites as knowledge sources.*
+*Build a Copilot Studio agent, give it clear operating instructions, and connect a public website as knowledge sources.*

 ## Why This Matters
 For makers building their first production‑ready agent: getting the basics right saves you from chaotic behavior and inconsistent answers.
 An agent with explicit scope, tone, and guardrails is faster to test and safer to ship.